Michelin Man

-Bibendum ([bibɛ̃dɔm]), commonly referred to in English as the Michelin Man or Michelin Tyre Man, is the official mascot of the Michelin tyre company.
-A humanoid figure consisting of stacked white tyres, it was introduced at the Lyon Exhibition of 1894 where the Michelin brothers had a stand.
+Bibendum ([bibɛ̃dɔm]), commonly referred to in English as the Michelin Man or Michelin Tire Man, is the official mascot of the Michelin tire company.
+A humanoid figure consisting of stacked white tires, it was introduced at the Lyon Exhibition of 1894 where the Michelin brothers had a stand.
 He is one of the world's oldest trademarks still in active use.
 The slogan Nunc est bibendum ("Now is the time to drink") is taken from Horace's Odes (book I, ode xxxvii, line 1).
 He is also referred to as Bib or Bibelobis.

-Michelin dominated the French tyre industry for decades, and remains a leading international tyre manufacturer.
-Its famous guidebooks are widely used by travellers.
+Michelin dominated the French tire industry for decades and remains a leading international tire manufacturer.
+Its famous guidebooks are widely used by travelers.
 Bibendum was depicted visually as a lord of industry, a master of all he surveyed, and a patriotic exponent of the French spirit.
 In the 1920s, Bibendum urged Frenchmen to adopt America's superior factory system, but to patriotically excel those factories' "inferior" products.
 As automobiles became available to the middle classes, the company's advertising followed suit, and its restaurant and hotel guides expanded to a broader range of price categories.

 Development

-While attending the Universal and Colonial Exposition in Lyon in 1894, Édouard and André Michelin noticed a stack of tyres that suggested to Édouard the figure of a man without arms.
-Four years later, André met French cartoonist Marius Rossillon, popularly known as O'Galop, who showed him a rejected image he had created for a Munich brewery—a large, regal figure holding a huge glass of beer and quoting Horace's phrase Nunc est bibendum ("Now is the time for drinking").
-André immediately suggested replacing the man with a figure made from tyres, and O'Galop adapted the earlier image into Michelin's symbol.
-Today, Bibendum is one of the world's most recognised trademarks, representing Michelin in over 150 countries.
+While attending the Universal and Colonial Exposition in Lyon in 1894, Édouard and André Michelin noticed a stack of tires that suggested to Édouard the figure of a man without arms.
+Four years later, André met French cartoonist Marius Rossillon, popularly known as O'Galop, who showed him a rejected image he had created for a Munich brewery — a large, regal figure holding a huge glass of beer and quoting Horace's phrase Nunc est bibendum ("Now is the time for drinking").
+André immediately suggested replacing the man with a figure made from tires, and O'Galop adapted the earlier image into Michelin's symbol.
+Today, Bibendum is one of the world's most recognized trademarks, representing Michelin in over 170 countries.
+According to Michelin, a study showed that 90% of the world’s population could instantly recognize him.